BenderScript/envoybigbook/README.md

 ### 1.4 [Transparent Proxy (TPROXY)](./tproxy-outgoing)

-Certainly the more tricky example but one that does not require changes to client applications.
+Certainly the more challenging example but one that does not require changes to client applications.

 This tutorial shows how to use Envoy in [Transparent Proxy](https://www.envoyproxy.io/docs/envoy/latest/api-v2/api/v2/lds.proto#envoy-api-field-listener-transparent) mode.
-The distinguishing feature in this scenario is that there is no NAT.
+The distinguishing feature in this scenario is that **there is no NAT**.

 Transparent Proxy or TPROXY is a Linux Kernel feature without a lot of documentation.
 The common referenced documentation is the [original feature write-up](https://www.kernel.org/doc/Documentation/networking/tproxy.txt)